 Lesson material in the textbooks helps students grasp the big picture as well as details.
 For example, Lesson 42 in Book 2 presents an overview of the Book of Proverbs.
 Then Lesson 44 teaches about the four different types of fools described in Proverbs.
 It points out that there are two different Hebrew words that we translate as “fool”—one has the connotation of stupid and the other has the connotation of evil.
 Knowing this, students then read Proverbs with much greater understanding.

-After students read the text material, they should read the assigned chapters in the Bible.
+Each lesson begins with students reading the text material, after which they should read the assigned chapters in the Bible.
 While the textbook often shows which chapters are to be read, the dependable place for finding this information is at the top right of each page in the student exercises book.
-For each lesson, the exercises books have ten comprehension questions based on the assigned scripture readings plus another three questions based on the textbook reading material.
+For each lesson, the student exercises book has ten comprehension questions based on the assigned scripture readings plus another three questions based on the textbook reading material.
 Students might occasionally need to consult additional sources such as a dictionary to find answers to the questions.